Koala Conservation Day – Tree Planting

 Koala Clancy Foundation is a not for profit, fully registered charity.
 We do not get government grants to cover our costs.

-Note: due to coronavirus you must bring your own gloves, binoculars, food and a drinking mug.
+Note: due to coronavirus we recommend you bring your own gloves, binoculars, food and a drinking cup/mug.

 Can I participate more than once?

 Yes!
 We always encourage volunteers to participate in as many conservation days as they can!
 If you’ve done the summer activity, why not come back in winter for some tree planting?